 While shadow IT sounds like something from The Empire within Star Wars, it doesn’t have to be scary.
 It’s really just an employee-purchased application.
 Consider these shadow IT pros.

-Drives innovation.
 The wrong software can hinder employees reaching their full potential.
 With the right tools within reach, businesses can innovate like never before.
 Employees can implement new strategies faster without the need to submit an IT request for vetting and approval.

-Boosts IT productivity.
 Without the need to play gatekeeper, IT gains back hours in their day to focus on projects that can impact the company’s bottom line.
 Added perk: they’re available when an urgent IT need arises.
 In addition, according to an Entrust survey, 97% of employees report increased productivity when allowed to use their preferred apps and tech.